 STAT!Ref – Collection of over 130 current standard textbooks for a variety of medical specialties.
 Includes handbooks, dictionaries, drug information, and laboratory and diagnostic tests.
 Limited concurrent users; please remember to logoff when finished.

 UpToDate On Campus Access (no CME) – Concise topic reviews of published evidence with recommendations for patient care.
 Includes Lexi-Interact drug interactions analysis tool.
-Also visit UpToDate’s mobile site, which is only available via campus wi-fi.
+Tip sheet for registering and downloading app.